Client operations and reporting guide

 Lead with what they care about:

-Then, if a metric like CTR or CPC explains a change in results, mention it in context.
-"Cost per lead dropped from $42 to $35 because the new ad copy is getting more clicks at the same cost per click."
+Then, if a metric like CTR or CPC moves alongside a change in results, mention the observed relationship without inventing a cause.
+"Cost per lead dropped from $42 to $35 while CTR rose and cost per click held steady; we are testing whether the new ad copy contributed."
 That is useful.
 A row that says "CTR: 3.8%" with no context is not.

 Write in sentences, not tables